Gmail SMTP Settings: A Step-by-Step Guide to Configuring Your Gmail SMTP

 Test your POP settings by sending yourself an email.
 Confirm operation by verifying the sending and receiving capabilities.

-For viewing your emails on several devices, IMAP synchronizes the email clients and keeps the same state across all of them.
+For viewing your emails on several devices, IMAP synchronizes the email clients and ensures all data across all devices are the same.

 • Internet-based.
 Since emails are kept on the server, they are available from any device with an Internet connection.

-• Organize your emails into folders, delete them, or mark them as read all right on the server with centralized management, saving you from having to do it on each device.
+• Centralized management.
+Organize your emails into folders, delete them, or mark them as read all right on the server, saving you from having to do it on each device.

-• Selective downloading lets you save bandwidth by letting you see headers and choose which emails to download and read.
+• Saves bandwidth.
+Selective downloading lets you save bandwidth by letting you see headers and choose which emails to download and read.

 Step 1: Enable IMAP in Gmail